thuongtruong1009/Snake-Game-OOP/README.md

 + Make report speech format in docx or pdf.
 + Have PowperPoint presentation slides.
 + Show detail diagram of project structure.
 + I sometimes make refer on the internet but they seem like very difficult.
++ Now, i am enhancing update code for better.
+Let wait...

 ## 🎨 We used
 + Java Core 8 and Java Swing basic.